 Don’t misconstrue what has been said to mean that you should go drink a gallon of high-fructose corn syrup and think that’s going to be healthy because surely that’s not what has been iterated.

-Why Flexible Dieting (IIFYM) Works
+Why Flexible Dieting Works

-As mentioned in the previous section, Flexible Dieting works because it teaches individuals to view foods for what they are–nutrients.
+As mentioned in the previous section, flexible dieting works because it teaches individuals to view foods for what they are: nutrients.
 It takes people away from the man-made classification system of foods being “clean” or “dirty” and directs them toward the logical classification of foods as being sources of macronutrients and micronutrients.

-Flexible Dieting (IIFYM) Vs. Clean Eating
+Flexible Dieting vs. Clean Eating

 How to Follow a Flexible Diet Regimen

-Step 1: Calculate/Determine your macronutrient needs
+1. Calculate your macronutrient needs

-Step 3: Balance your macros across each meal
+3. Balance your macros across each meal

 Let’s hypothetically say you determine that you need 200g of protein, 250g of carbs, and 65g of fat per day.
 Here’s an example of how you could distribute your macronutrients in a balanced fashion: